MatrixJockey/MatrixJockey/README.md

   <p>
   Note:
-  Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
+  Top languages are only a metric of the languages my public code consists of and doesn't reflect experience or skill level.
   </p>

   <!-- https://github.com/ashutosh00710/github-readme-activity-graph -->